 - 1. Together with Fed.
 R. Civ.
 P. 32, this practice standard governs the use of videotaped depositions in court proceedings. - 2.
 Evidence to be presented by videotaped deposition shall be designated with as much specificity as practicable, e.g., by time stamp or counter reading. - 3.
-Initial designations shall be filed no later than 60 days before trial, and counter designations shall be filed no later than 45 days before trial. - 4.
-Objections shall be filed no later than 14 days after any properly designated portion of a videotaped deposition is filed.
+Initial designations shall be filed no made not later than 6045 days before trial, and counter designations shall be filed no made not later than 4530 days before trial. - 4.
+Objections shall be filed no later than 14 days after to any properly designated portion of a videotaped deposition is filed shall be filed and determined in the time and manner prescribed by D.C.COLO.LCivR 7.1(d) and these Practice Standards.
 Objections shall be presented in a table that has four columns (see sample table below): 1) item number; 2) testimony (identified with specificity, i.e., by page(s) and line(s) of an accompanying transcript and by hour and minute of the tape); 3) objection; and 4) ruling.
 Objections may be resolved before trial to facilitate appropriate redaction.